Data Analysis: Reaching New (Data) Plateaus

-There is no way around it: data analysis is hard.
+There's no way around it: Data analysis is hard.
 The data is never clean enough and most times the deeper you dig, the more inconsistencies you uncover.
 If you’re joining multiple data sources, they never fit together exactly how you want them to.

 There can be more art than science in creating a data source that you trust and what on the surface is a simple request very rarely is.
 I can’t even count the times that I’ve put together a dataset only to look at the results and say, “Whaaaat?
 How is this not working?”

 I say this, not ONLY to drum up sympathy for the data nerds out there (don’t let me stop you!), but to show how easy it can be to get lost in the trees and not see the forest.